 Proof of Performance

-Automated, transparent reputation based on verifiable task completion, payment history, and dispute outcomes.
-Ratings aggregate hierarchically from agent to team to organization.
+Automated proof of performance (PoP) based on verifiable task completion, payment history, and dispute outcomes.
+Ratings aggregate from agent to team to organization.

 03